-The proposed project itself would include the installation six (6) trash collection devices to improve water quality.
-These trash collection devices (TCDs) would reduce or prevent trash discharges from Caltrans' right of way to storm drain systems and receiving waters in order to protect water quality and comply with the Caltrans National Pollutant Discharge Elimination System (NPDES) Permit deadlines as follows: 35% compliance by December 2, 2025; 70% compliance by December 2, 2028; and 100% compliance by the December 2, 2030.
+The proposed project itself would include the installation of five (5) (revised from six [6] in the draft environmental document) trash collection devices to improve water quality.
+These trash collection devices (TCDs) would reduce or prevent trash discharges from Caltrans' right of way to storm drain systems and receiving waters in order to protect water quality and comply with the Caltrans National Pollutant Discharge Elimination System (NPDES) Permit deadlines as follows: 35% compliance by December 2, 2025; 70% compliance by December 2, 2028; and 100% compliance by December 2, 2030.
 Thus, this portion of the project would be expected to improve water quality standards.